Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 We can then paste the embedded SPV arrays into our code and use them to create shader modules.
 A shader module is created by calling `createShaderModule` on our `GPUDevice`.
-Create shader module takes an object containing the parameters, and expects that the `code` member of the object refers to our desired SPV bytecode.
+The method takes an object containing the parameters, and expects that the `code` member of the object refers to our desired SPV bytecode.
 Each shader module will be used in the pipeline as part of a